Installation of a chimney liner

 First, you must determine the appropriate size chimney liner for your specific setup.
 The chimney liner diameter size you will need is the same as the size of the exhaust hole on the appliance.
 The chimney liner length you will need will equal the height of the chimney.
 We recommend ordering slightly over that amount to give room for error.

 The flue liner legally needs to be a minimum of 6" in diameter if you are burning wood.
-Unless when you instal a DEFRA approved stove with a 5" flue outlet, in which case you can use a 5" liner.
+Unless when you instal a DEFRA-approved stove with a 5" flue outlet, in which case you can use a 5" liner.

-Never go down in size along the flue road; as the bottleneck will cause smoke to back up.
+Never go down in size along the flue road, as the bottleneck will cause smoke to back up.

 Only a few tools are needed for a successful chimney liner installation.
 You'll need a utility knife, flat head screw driver, caulk gun, a pair of working gloves, a power drill and safety glasses.
 A grinder will give you the best cut when cutting off the excess chimney liner.
 A saw or hacksaw will also work fine.

-You can install your chimney liner either from the top or bottom of the brick chimney stack.
-Whichever way you choose to install the liner, please ensure that you have sufficient clearance around the outside of the liner to ensure the least amount of friction, or possibility of catching any bricks within the chimney stack, does not occur.
+You can install your chimney liner from either the top or bottom of the brick chimney stack.
+Whichever way you choose to install the liner, please ensure that you have sufficient clearance around the outside of the liner to ensure the least amount of friction, or the possibility of catching any bricks within the chimney stack, does not occur.

 Unpack your flexible liner and attach a rope at the lower end (making sure the rope is long enough to reach the bottom of the stack).
 Ensure the arrows marked on the liner are facing an upward direction (representing the direction of flue gases).